Mistawes/PS4-4.55-Update-Blocker-FTP/README.md

-# PS4-HEN-Update-Blocker-Payload
+# PS4-4.55-Update-Blocker-FTP
-This Payload contains Debug settings, Update Blocker, and HEN in 1!
+This Payload contains Debug settings, Update Blocker, and FTP in 1!
+NOW With 4.55 Support!

+**------ V3/ 4.55 Change Log--------**

+- Added Support for 4.55 with FTP, Debug Settings etc included

+- Changed Popup Notifcation to "PS4 Update Blocker and FTP V1.2 are now Active"

+- New Payload Chain

+- Added back creating PS4UPDATE.PUP

+- Converted V2 to JS for your website

+- added Defined Version

+And More!

-**------ V2 Change Log--------**
+**------ V2 ONLY 4.05 Change Log--------**

 - Added PS4UPDATE.PUP.net.temp so Now the Update cant even download you will get "cannot download" instantly